cylab-africa/mira_project/README.md

 ---

+## 📁 Data Samples

+To better understand the format and structure of the data collected by each service, explore the [`upz_data_sample`](./upz_data_sample/) folder.

+This directory contains:
+- Example output files from different services (QoE, network, speed tests, etc.)
+- Sample logs and CSVs for review
+- A dedicated [`README`](./upz_data_sample/README.md) file that explains each file's content and structure

+> 📌 These samples can help you structure your own analysis pipelines or verify that the services are logging data correctly.

 ## Contribution

 Feel free to fork this repository, report issues, or submit pull requests.
 For significant changes, please open an issue first to discuss your ideas.